oniontherock/oniontherock/README.md

 **[Opticus](https://github.com/oniontherock/Opticus)** — an experiment in non-Euclidean vision.
 The world is covered in grids that bend, move, and teleport in response to sight-rays cast by whatever is "looking."
 The vision system was my own design, and most of the shader work exists to make it run.
 It proved too heavy to build a game on, which led to Firebrand.

 **[Firebrand](https://github.com/oniontherock/Firebrand)** — the game-focused successor to Opticus, with the non-Euclidean vision removed.
-A squad survival-horror prototype with working AI pathfinding and a lot of deliberately unsettling monster design.
+A squad survival-horror prototype with working AI pathfinding.
+There was a massive plan for the game, but it was never finished (if you want more details about what the game was planned to be, feel free to send me an email).

 **[ACECS Engine](https://github.com/oniontherock/ACECS-Engine)** — a modular C++17 entity–component–system framework I wrote from scratch: events, rendering, input, world/state management, and save/load.
 It began as the engine for my ant simulation and became the foundation I reused across later projects.